 Party or relevant jurisdiction Canada

 Title of project Genetic population structure of Atlantic salmon in Eastern

 Canada and its implication for conservation

 Objective of research project This project aims at elucidating the genetic population structure of

 Atlantic salmon from a small (river) to a large (Eastern Atlantic

 coast) spatial scale and proposing conservation units for the Canadian

 distribution range.

 Brief description of research Samples from over 55 rivers in Quebec with additional sampling

 project from rivers in the southern Gulf of St. Lawrence and Labrador were

 obtained and their characteristics evaluated at multiple microsatellite

 loci.
 Further work was conducted on the variability in major histo-

 compatability complexes and its association with exposure to

+pathogens.

-Datas during which research pathogens.
-2004 - 2008
+Dates during which research 2004 - 2008

-Dates during which research took place 2004 - 2008
+took place

 Area in which research took Rivers from Québec, Canada

-place Rivers from Quebec, Canada
+place

 Estimated number and weight N/A

 of salmon to be retained

 Resources

 Estimated cost of the £60,000.
 Project funded by research grants to Université de Laval

 research project (Bernatchez and Dionne) with support from Quebec MNRF.

 About £20,000 per annum

 Number of participating 2

-scientists
+scientists · · · · ·

 Name and e-mail address Louis Bernatchez

 of coordinating scientists louis.bernatchez@bio.ulaval.ca

 in charge of project Mélanie Dionne

 melanie.dionne@mrnf.gouv.qc.ca

 Details of research vessels, N/A

 e.g. name, registration, call

 sign and description of

-vessel
+vessel N/A

-Type and amount of gear N/A
+Type and amount of gear IN/A

-and other equipment used N/A
+and other equipment used

-Details of any collaborating IN/A
+Details of any collaborating N/A

 countries

 This project aimed at elucidating the genetic population structure of Atlantic salmon from a small (river) to a large spatial scale (Eastern Atlantic coast) and proposing conservation units for the Canadian distribution range.
-Results showed that most rivers are genetically differentiated from one another (mean $F{st} = 0.05$, p < 0.001), suggested that in general each river in Eastern Canada represents a distinct population.
+Results showed that most rivers are genetically differentiated from one another (mean $F{st} = 0.05$ , p < 0.001), suggested that in general each river in Eastern Canada represents a distinct population.
 However, genetic differentiation is also found within certain river systems such as the Moisie, Romaine and Restigouche, suggesting that populations can be identified at the tributary level.
 At a large spatial scale, seven genetic regions are identified in Eastern Canada.
 Genetic differentiation is found to be associated with temperature regime conditions, suggesting local adaptation in Atlantic salmon.
 Analyses of an immunocompetence gene (MHC class II) suggest spatial diversity is associated with local adaptation to pathogen diversity and temperature regime.

 Evidence also suggest genetic diversity at MHC influences mate choice and subsequent juvenile survival.
-Results have been published.